ivielma101/playlist/README.md

 ### JS
 - [ ] Update the songs array in your project to have at least 4 songs
-- [ ] Create four new arrays to store images_urls, artists, song lengths, and links
+- [x ] Create four new arrays to store images_urls, artists, song lengths, and links
 ### html / css
 - [ ] Customize your CSS or add another column